 The NHS Litigation Authority (NHS LA) would usually represent the NHS when compensation for hospital negligence is being sought.
 More often than not, when the NHS LA get involved, the cases do not reach court.
 In fact, less than 2% of cases led by the NHS LA go to court.

 The other 98% of cases are either dropped by the claimant or settled out of court.
 The NHS LA keep a record of information on a database about all compensation claims against the NHS.
 This database also includes any potential claims or threats of legal action being taken against them.

-Legal Expert can help advise you on the best course of action to take regarding making a pressure sore compensation NHS claim and even represent you if you wish to ensure the best possible outcome and a successful claim.
+Legal Expert can help advise you on the best course of action to take regarding making a bed sores compensation claims against the NHS, provided you have evidence that the organisation has harmed you through negligent behaviour.
+Our solicitors can even represent you to boost your chances of getting the best possible outcome through a successful claim.
 Please read on to the next section for more information on how much bedsore compensation claims can be worth.